davidrencse/py-reverse-shell/README.md

 **Q: Why use port 9001?**
 A: It's a common non-standard port.
 You can use any available port (4444, 8080, etc.).

-## 🆘 **Support**

-For issues:
-1. Check the troubleshooting section above
-2. Test with localhost first
-3. Ensure correct IP addresses are used
-4. Check firewall settings

 ---